EPiC-Inc/NOrSe2.0/README.md

 # NOrSe
-This is the second rendition of the original chat client Novus Ordo Secloreum.
+This is the second rendition of the original chat client Novus Ordo Seclorum.
 Features of it include:
 * Self-hostable chat server
 * Built-in radio function using webamp
 * A streamlined UI (definitely better than previous version?)